 - No LLC or INC paperwork or if they do the business has dissolved, owner has moved, or phone number no longer works

 Establishment Licensure requires us to report suspicious places to the board (if the board finds out we knew and did not report, we lose our license).
 The problem with this is the board puts our safety as a citizen at risk because it does not give us the option to report anonymously or assurance that our name will remain out of the hands of traffickers or other bad actors.
 This policy puts us in danger of retribution by the traffickers or other bad actors.

-In over 9,000 illicit massage businesses (IMBs) across the United States, victims are forced into human trafficking.
+Polaris reported that there were over 9,000 illicit massage businesses (IMBs) across the United States, victims are forced into human trafficking.
 According to Polaris research, these businesses are often organized into criminal networks with revenues of around $2.5 billion a year.
 This data has not been confirmed and it is thought to be inaccurate.
 A more thorough study needs to be done on the number of brothels doing business as massage therapists and how many are actually involved in human trafficking.
 Here is a critical review of the Polaris Project’s work to start the process.